Jules Heningburg: 2019: Whipsnakes Lacrosse Club

 Heningburg left the MLL for the PLL in the upstart league's first season.
 At the inception of the Premier Lacrosse League, Heningburg was assigned to the Whipsnakes roster.
 The inaugural 2019 season began on June 1, and Heningburg saw action in three games for the Whipsnakes before being traded to the Redwoods on June 17 in exchange for Alec Tulett and a fourth round draft pick in 2020.

-2019–present: Redwoods Lacrosse Club
+2019–2023: Redwoods Lacrosse Club

-Heningburg currently plays for the Redwoods of the Premier Lacrosse League.
+Heningburg played for the Redwoods of the Premier Lacrosse League for 5 seasons.
 He finished his first season with 33 regular season points and helped steer the Redwoods to the championship game were the Redwoods fell to Heningburg's former team, the Whipsnakes, by a score of 12-11 in overtime.
 During the 2020 off-season, the Redwoods used one of their protected roster spots to keep Heningburg from being selected in the Expansion Draft by the Waterdogs Lacrosse Club.
 During the COVID-19 shortened 2020 Premier Lacrosse League season, it was revealed by league doctors that Heningburg would have to sit out the bubble championship series due to an underlying health condition.

+Heningburg returned to the PLL in 2021, where he scored 52 points over his next 3 seasons.
+In 2023, his contract with the Redwoods expired and he entered free agency.

+2024: Carolina Chaos

+On March 7, Heningburg signed a one-year deal with the Carolina Chaos.
+He spent the 2024 season with the team, scoring 15 points in 9 games.
+Heningburg was waived on May 27, as a part of the last round of cuts before the 25-man roster for the 2025 season.

+2025-Present: Boston Cannons

+After going the first half of the seaosn unsigned, Heningburg hopped in the booth for the PLL All-Star game, giving color commentary.
+On July 9, Heningburg signed with the Boston Cannons.
+He scored 3 points in his debut.